alexbecker/haskell-task-queue/README.md

 The queue must also be periodically blocked for garbage collection of unneeded results.

 Queues consist of workers, tasks and results.
+Results each have an ID associated with them.
-Tasks contain simply an ID and the IDs of tasks they depend on.
+Tasks contain simply an ID and the IDs of results they depend on.
+If task IDs are not unique, tasks may be deleted without being processed.

 Workers must satisfy the following properties:
  - Stateless
  - A "send" function which initiates processing a task using the results of tasks it depends on
  - A "receive" function which returns the either the result of the task or failure, and a list of new tasks to add to the queue
- - A "ready" function which reports whether "receive" is ready to be called The queue gives the following guarantees:
+ - A "ready" function which reports whether "receive" is ready to be called

+The queue gives the following guarantees:
  - Each task will be processed at most once
  - If all a task's dependencies' results exist in the queue, it will eventually be processed (no deadlock)